This guide will walk you through the steps to integrate MySQL into your existing Helm chart for your Kubernetes

 This integration allows your application to use MySQL for relational database management, managed efficiently with Helm.

-Customize the MySQL configuration further by modifying the values.yaml
+Customize the MySQL configuration further by modifying the values.yaml file as needed.

 For more detailed configurations and advanced settings, refer to the Bitnami